 What kind of investments can you hold inside your RRSP?

 A common misconception is that you “buy RRSPs” when in fact RRSPs are simply a type of account with some tax-saving attributes.
 It acts as a container in which to hold all types of instruments, such as a savings account, GICs, stocks, bonds, REITs, and gold, to name a few.
 You can even hold your mortgage inside your RRSP.

-If you hold investments such as cash, bonds, and GICs then it makes sense to keep them sheltered inside an RRSP because interest income is taxed at a higher rate than capital gains and dividends.
+If you hold investments such as cash, bonds, and GICs then it can make sense to keep them sheltered inside an RRSP because interest income is taxed at a higher rate than capital gains and dividends.

-A good approach, depending on your age and stage, is the tried-and-true balanced portfolio consisting of 60 percent stocks and 40 percent bonds.
+A good approach, depending on your age and stage, is the tried-and-true balanced portfolio consisting of 60% stocks and 40% bonds.
 You can achieve this mix with one balanced mutual fund, one balanced ETF, or a couple of low cost index funds or exchange-traded funds (ETFs).

 Contributing to an RRSP is simply one of the best ways for Canadians to save for retirement and reduce their tax burden.
 The RRSP advantage is further heightened when you consider employer-matching programs, access to the Home Buyers’ Plan, and potentially increasing your Canada Child Benefit payments.